-When using an absolute encoder, any alarm detected by the SERVOPACK is transmitted to the host controller as serial data from the PAO output when the Turn ON Sensor command changes from ON to OFF.
+If an absolute encoder is used, the contents of alarms detected by the SERVOPACK are transmitted in serial data to the host controller from the PAO output when the Sensor ON command is changed from ON to OFF.

-Note: A change to OFF in the sensor ON command is not accepted while the servomotor power is ON.
+Note: The Sensor ON command cannot be turned OFF while the servomotor power is ON.